-- Advocacy: In conjunction with STARS mentors, the Office of Multicultural Student Success staff provides advocacy to students who may have personal or academic issues related to a situation or experience they've had on or off campus.
+- Advocacy: In conjunction with STARS mentors, the Office of Multicultural Student Success staff provide advocacy to students who may have personal or academic issues related to a situation or experience they've had on or off campus.

 - Advising: Your mentor can connect you to an OMSS staff member who can provide one-on-one advising sessions regarding your personal, vocational and social concerns and needs.

 - Academic Support: OMSS provides academic assistance through our Reaching for Academic Progress (R.A.P.) program to all OMSS program participants and scholarship recipients.
-As part of the R.A.P. program, OMSS staff monitors student academic progress at the middle and end of each quarter.
+As part of the R.A.P. program, OMSS staff monitor student academic progress at the middle and end of each quarter.
 R.A.P. sessions, or one-on-one meetings with an OMSS staff member, may be scheduled at midterms or finals.

 How to join?